bethmurphy22/Murphy_Dissertation/README.md

 - vis_op_policy --> simulated release vs. storage, visualizes operating policy for each season and shows calibration and dry season releases

-% Separate file to visualize the operating policy performances in a grid
+% Separate file to compare operating policy performances
-- Grid_Map_PolicyComparison.m
+- Grid_Map_PolicyComparison.m --> matrix comparison
+- Results_Comparison.m --> bar chart comparisons

 % Other files which were used to analyze/visualize the given observed data and/or to compare sample variability to GRAND variability